bolshakov/stoplight/SECURITY.md

 ## Supported Versions

-You can expect to receive security fixes for the latest major version only.
+You can expect to receive security fixes for the latest minor version only.

 | Version | Supported          |
 | ------- | ------------------ |